Augmentative and alternative communication: Autism

 Autism is a disorder of neural development characterized by impaired social interaction and communication, and by restricted and repetitive behaviour.
 Typically there is particular difficulty acquiring expressive communication skills.
-People with autism have been found to have strong visual processing skills, making them good candidates for an AAC approach.
+Autistic people have been found to have strong visual processing skills, making them good candidates for an AAC approach.

 AAC intervention in this population is directed towards the linguistic and social abilities of the child, including providing the person with a concrete means of communication, as well as facilitating the development of interactional skills.

 AAC systems for this population generally begin with communication boards and/or object or picture exchanges such as the Picture Exchange Communication System (PECS).
 A 2009 descriptive review provided preliminary evidence that PECS is easily learned by most autists, provides communication to those with little or no functional speech, and has some limited positive impact on social interaction and challenging behaviours.
 A study that compared the use of a speech generating device to a picture exchange system found that both were reasonable options for autistic children, as the ease and speed of acquisition of each system was similar.